Trip report: Melbourne and Cairns

 Dingo statues; dingo pawprint; staffer-and-PhD-student Kevin with Kimmi the dingo; dingo-on-a-post; baby dingoes; me giving a snack to the dingo; MP dispensing a dingo snack; cuddling a dingo; old farm equipment at Long Forest.

 Alex had invited us to stay over with him in Eltham when we had last visited Melbourne for our one-day stopover on our way to Hobart in May, and I took him up on his offer this time.
 We got up early on Sunday to head to Sherbrooke Forest, which contains Grant’s Picnic Ground and the Lyrebird Walk.
-After walking for a while we did manage to see one—as Alex put it, when you give up hope, then the lyrebird appears.
+After walking for a while we did manage to see a superb lyrebird—as Alex put it, when you give up hope, then the lyrebird appears.
 It wasn’t in full display, so I was like “is that really a lyrebird?”, but it definitely was.
 And then, except for the lyrebird and the galah, there were tons of birds just at the parking lot (where they used to feed birds).

 Superb lyrebird!; two galahs; kookaburra launch; pied currawong; crimson rosella; sulphur-crested cockatoo; cockatoo stare; don't feed the kookaburra.